ivostoykov/AIWebFormFill/README.md

 ## Usage

-If `Calculate similarities on focus` (see [Options](#options) below) is enabled, then you'll see this action:
+If `Calculate similarities on focus` (see [Options](#options) below) is enabled, the extension will automatically suggest values as you focus on form fields.
+The suggestion appears in the field's placeholder text with instructions on how to apply it.

 ![Auto Calculations](media/autoInAction.gif)

-To quickly fill a single field, use the shortcut key combination `Ctrl+Shift+Left Arrow` or `Ctrl+Shift+Right Arrow`.
+**To apply an auto-suggestion:**
+- Press `Enter` or `Tab` to accept the suggested value and fill the field
+- The suggestion only appears when the field is empty and a matching value is found

+**Keyboard shortcuts:**
-To fill the entire form at once, press `Ctrl+Shift+Enter`.
+- `Ctrl+Shift+Enter` - Fill the entire form at once

+**Context menu:**
-Installing this extension will add a context menu, and you'll be able to use it from there. `Options` are also accessible from the context menu where you must define the values you wish to use by filling out a form. (see [Options](#options))
+Installing this extension adds a context menu accessible by right-clicking on any form field.
+You can toggle auto-suggestions on/off from the context menu, and access `Options` to define your form field values. (see [Options](#options))

 Right-click on a form field and you will see the main context menu.